Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 4) Scroll-down, to find (and select) "FoF Community Server List Update".
 5) Select "Uninstall".

 NOTE: Although the "uninstall" feature will roll-back the changes (putting-back the official client.dll file).
 It does NOT have the ability to clear-out any cached HSB data.
-So, even after you roll-back to the official client.dll file, you may still see the community-generated HSB list.
-I have not found any way to clear that cached HSB information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.
+So, even after you roll-back to the official client.dll file, you may still see the community-generated server list.
+I have not found any way to clear that cached server list information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.

 Installation (Manual):
 =====================